Hunters of Dune: Plot

-Murbella, now in complete control of the Honored Matres and Bene Gesserit, prepares a defense against the forces of the great enemy, now identified by Other Memory to be thinking machines of Omnius, the machine overlord destroyed in the ancient Butlerian Jihad.
+Murbella, now in complete control of Honored Matres and Bene Gesserit, prepares a defense against the great enemy, now identified by Other Memory to be thinking machines of Omnius, the machine overlord destroyed in the ancient Butlerian Jihad.
 The Oracle of Time is revealed to be the living consciousness of Norma Cenva, somehow also still in existence millennia after the Jihad.

 Daniel and Marty are revealed to be Omnius and the independent robot, Erasmus.
-Before its destruction, the Omnius incarnation on Giedi Prime had launched 5,000 probes capable of constructing new machine colonies on any planets encountered.
-One of these probes eventually intercepted a signal transmitted by the last remaining Omnius on Corrin before it too was destroyed.
+Before its destruction, the Omnius incarnation on Giedi Prime had launched thousands of probes capable of constructing new machine colonies on any planets encountered.
+One probe eventually intercepted a signal transmitted by the last remaining Omnius on Corrin before it too was destroyed.
 Its forces and Synchronized Empire finally reassembled, the new version of the Evermind is on the way back to the Old Empire to destroy all humanity.

 Reception

 The New York Times said of Hunters of Dune that "Brian Herbert and Kevin J. Anderson go through the motions, but they don't often seem to be having much fun with their material ... by the end of Hunters, they have done little more than set the table for Sandworms of Dune."